Diversity & Inclusion is about holding ourselves to a higher standard, to do what's right.

 It's not only our moral obligation, but also the key to getting things done in an increasingly connected world.

-I joined Lever as the first female employee (besides the CEO) and led the initial conversations about making the company more inclusive.
-These initial efforts evolved to an organic, deliberate strategy that's covered below.
-I am very proud of what we’ve been able to accomplish (e.g. 50:50 gender balance across the company), but the opportunity is much much bigger than a single startup.
+I joined Lever as the first female employee (besides the CEO) and led the initial D&I efforts.
+Our work evolved to an organic, deliberate strategy that's covered below.
+I am very proud of what we’ve been able to accomplish (e.g. 50:50 gender balance, significant representation of black/latinx, LGBTQ, parents/caregivers, etc.).

 Coverage & Results